coder/coder-v1-cli/docs/coder_envs_ls.md

 ## coder envs ls

-list all environments owned by the active user
+list all workspaces owned by the active user

 ### Synopsis

-List all Coder environments owned by the active user.
+List all Coder workspaces owned by the active user.

 ```
 coder envs ls [flags]